tokyoking/ctf/heap/otherbins/ImaginaryCTF23/mailman/README.md

     Stripped:   No
 ```

-We can't overwrite got entries due to Full RELRO, so probably we need to ROP.
+We can't overwrite got entries due to Full RELRO and can't use one_gagdets as well with other restricted syscalls so probably we need to ROP with ORW.